pypolestar/polestar_api/README.md

 ## Add in HA Integration

-Add custom repository in HACS: https://github.com/pypolestar/polestar_api Search for integration 'polestar_api'
+Add custom repository in HACS: https://github.com/pypolestar/polestar_api Search for integration 'polestar_api' in HACS
-Download the integration
+Download the integration in HACS
-Go to integrations in HA
+Go to Settings, Integrations in Home Assistant
 Add the Polestar API integration

 ### Fill the information